 The Death Watch beetle is bigger than the Common Furniture beetle at around 7mm long, with its larvae being even larger at around 11mm in length.
 They prefer very damp conditions; particularly if there is fungal decay such as wet rot involved and thrive when it has these conditions.
 Its favourite woods include European hardwoods such as oak, ash and chestnut that have been softened by rot.
 Larvae again cause the damage, tunnelling into the wood so that there is often more damage inside than outside.
 In the UK, this beetle is most common in the south and central parts of the country but is known to infest the whole of the UK.

-If you would like more information about woodworm or any other maintenance problems, please feel free to contact Peter Cox to book a survey appointment or call us on 0808 273 2138, and we will be more than happy to help.
+If you would like more information about woodworm, the signs of a woodworm infestation or any other maintenance problems, please feel free to contact Peter Cox to book a survey appointment or call us on 0808 273 2138, and we will be more than happy to help.